Information and resources about Medical Assistance issues in Pennsylvania.

 COMPASS - Apply for Public Benefits and Services from the Commonwealth of Pennsylvania

-This is the section of the Pennsylvania Department of Human Services website with information for people applying for or currently receiving Medical Assistance.
+This is the section of the Pennsylvania Department of Human Services website with information for people applying for or currently receiving Medicaid, also known as Medical Assistance (MA).

 Medical Assistance Benefits for Workers with Disabilities